Kells A.R.L.F.C.

 Kells A.R.L.F.C. is an amateur rugby league football club based in Kells, Whitehaven.
-The club's first team plays in the National Conference League.
+The club's first team plays in the National Community Rugby League.

-Kells Amateur Rugby League Football Club was first formed in 1931, and played in the Cumberland League winning every trophy for a number of years.
+Kells Amateur Rugby League Football Club was first formed in 1931.
+The club played in the Cumberland League and held winning titles for a number of years.
 Kells left the Cumberland League in 2012 to start life in division 3 of the national conference and won division 3 and division 2 at the first attempt.

-Kells are known as the amateur challenge cup kings making excellent progress in the competition's history Kells have recently been crowned national conference division one winners – their third national conference title in as many years.
-The backbone being built at Kells is extraordinary and Kells going into the premier conference 2016 as favourites and will make history if they can be the first team to win four consecutive league titles in as many years.
+The current Kells Amateur Rugby League Club can trace its origins back to 1931.